Ilkley Toy Museum: First floor dolls gallery

+There is Blanche, the Steiff 1910 teddy bear, with her wartime history.
+She featured in the TV series Trainer, and appears in The Century of the Teddy Bear by Constance King.
 There is also a Farnell teddy bear of 1920 - a type perhaps more common in England before World War II.
 The Farnell bears had a hump at the back of the neck, and a lead-weighted tilt growler sewn into the back of the body.
 As you tipped your bear forward, it emitted a deep growling sound.
+The gallery also has Thomas the sad bear, and Eddie's Teddy.